Transitions Abroad Home.

 Travel Work Living Teach Intern Volunteer Study Language High School

-Affordable Travel in France: Tips from an Insider
+Cheap Travel in France: Tips from an Insider

-Train travel in France
+Train travel in France.

-Affordable travel does not necessarily mean going to all the cheapest places and accepting the lowest quality.
+Affordable travel does not mean going to all the cheapest places and accepting the lowest quality.
 Such a mode of travel is as much about finding where you can get a decent quality for a reasonable price, keeping in mind that paying twice as much is no guarantee for twice the quality.

 Oyster platter at a typical restaurant in Nice, France.

-Money Matters
+Money Matters in France

 Negotiate prices.
 It rarely harms, and the worst that can happen is that they refuse.